Quick Answer

 How often should I service my standby generator?

 Most manufacturers require annual professional service to maintain warranty.
 Exercise cycles (weekly/biweekly) run automatically but don’t count as maintenance.
+Some heavy-use applications (hospitals, critical facilities) require semi-annual service.

 Can I do my own generator maintenance?